Lea este artículo en español.

 California has wholeheartedly embraced the Affordable Care Act — it advertises it, it invests in it, it protects it.

-While not all states embraced the law, California implemented it fully— and built on it.
+While not all states embraced the law, California implemented it fully — and built on it.
+The Golden State had the most at stake.

 The Affordable Care Act was signed into law in March 2010 and was fully implemented in 2014.
 The law did several things, among them: